omidfarhang/omid.dev/content/posts/2010-11-10-google-gives-all-employees-surprise-1000-cash-bonus-and-10-raise.en.md

 ---
 [<img title="eric-schmidt-hands-togetherjpg" border="0" alt="eric-schmidt-hands-togetherjpg" src="http://lh4.ggpht.com/_vaUVXcmC3OI/TNqRhuJXtwI/AAAAAAAADHM/4Qt1jRhFsxI/eric-schmidt-hands-togetherjpg_thumb.jpg?imgmax=800" width="304" height="229" />](http://lh6.ggpht.com/_vaUVXcmC3OI/TNqRekQt1wI/AAAAAAAADHI/afzaAMGj90w/s1600-h/eric-schmidt-hands-togetherjpg%5B2%5D.jpg)

-Google has given all of its employees $1,000 cash &#8220;holiday bonuses&#8221; and 2011 salary increases of at least 10%, a loyal reader tells us.
+Google has given all of its employees $1,000 cash “holiday bonuses” and 2011 salary increases of at least 10%, a loyal reader tells us.

 The 10% company-wide raise will take effect on January 1, 2011.

 In addition, Google will also give each employee an additional raise equivalent to 1X the employee's target bonus for the year.
-And employees will be eligible for additional &#8220;merit increases&#8221; based on their individual performance.
+And employees will be eligible for additional “merit increases” based on their individual performance.

 In another nice gesture, Google will pay the taxes on the $1,000 holiday cash bonuses, thus allowing employees to keep the whole thing.